 Verse 6 reminds us that deeds not words of self-promotion should govern our assessment of others.
 This present century is one where self-promotion is expected and encouraged.

-V35 says, “Vengeance is mine, and recompense, for the time when their foot shall slip; for the day of their calamity is at hand, and their doom comes swiftly.”
+“Vengeance is mind, and recompense, for the time when their foot shall slip; for the day of their calamity is at hand, and their doom comes swiftly.”

-These two proverbs mixed together point us to an important truth to wrestle with.
+There is an important truth here to wrestle with.

 Our sense of right-ness and justice should never lead us to _revenge_ on people who do us or our loved ones ill.

 It can be a very very hard thing to do, to leave vengeance in the hands of the Lord.

 But HE is the living God.
 HE is holy and just.
 HE does not slumber.
 HE keeps watch over HIs flock.

 This is the God who will return as King, the Rider on the White Horse, treading the winepress of His own fury (Revelation 19).

 Please work righteousness in us, that we would abhor what You abhor.

 And please Lord, when we are wronged remind us to seek You out instead of vengeance.